 12:36 While ye have light, believe in the light, that ye may be the children of light.^a These things spake Jesus, and departed, and did hide himself from them.

 36a Only Christians can be children of light as they are the only ones who believe in the light.

-12:37 But though he had done so many miracles^a before them,^b yet they believed not on him:^c
+12:37 But though he had done so many miracles before them,^a yet they believed not on him:^b